-Unless we state otherwise or the context otherwise requires, references in this offering circular to "we," "our," "us," the "Bank" and "Amalgamated" refer to Amalgamated Bank and its consolidated subsidiaries as a combined bank following the acquisition of New Resource Bank completed on May 18, 2018 (the "New Resource Bank Acquisition").
-We use the term Combined Bank to refer to any financial information presented on a pro forma basis to give effect to the New Resource Bank Acquisition as if the transaction had occurred on March 31, 2018, but not give effect to the purchase method of accounting.
-Financial information with respect to New Resource Bank has been derived from New Resource Bank's historical Consolidated Reports of Condition and Income for a Bank with Domestic Offices Only and Total Assets Less than \$1 Billion - FFIEC 051 (the "NRB Call Report") for March 31, 2018.
-The NRB Call Report was prepared by New Resource Bank's management team prior to the completion of the New Resource Bank Acquisition and may not reflect similar assumptions or accounting standards used in Amalgamated Bank's financial statements.
-The New Resource Bank financial information included in this offering circular has not been reviewed or audited by our independent registered public accounting firm and may not be directly comparable to Amalgamated Bank's financial results for corresponding periods.
+Unless we state otherwise, or the context otherwise requires, references in this offering circular to "we," "our," "us," the "Bank" and "Amalgamated" refer to Amalgamated Bank and its consolidated subsidiaries as a combined bank following the acquisition of New Resource Bank completed on May 18, 2018 (the "New Resource Bank Acquisition").
 References to our "Class A common stock" and "common stock" refer to our Class A common stock, par value \$0.01 per share.

-Unless otherwise indicated, the dollar amounts in this offering circular are presented rounded to the nearest thousand and fractional shares have been rounded down to the nearest whole number.
+Unless otherwise indicated, the dollar amounts in this offering circular are presented rounded to the nearest thousand and fractional shares have been rounded up to the nearest whole number.